civetweb/civetweb/docs/Building.md

 This is a small guide to help you run civetweb on Android.
 Currently it is tested on the HTC Wildfire.
 If you have managed to run it on other devices as well, please comment or drop an email in the mailing list.
-Note : You dont need root access to run civetweb on Android.
+Note: You do not need root access to run civetweb on Android.

 - Download the source from the Downloads page.
 - Download the Android NDK from [http://developer.android.com/tools/sdk/ndk/index.html](http://developer.android.com/tools/sdk/ndk/index.html)